SamuelLess/marjapussi/README.md

 # MarjaPussi
 Python implementation of MarjaPussi, mostly following the rules from [Wurzel e.
-V.](http://wurzel.org/pussi/indexba7e.html?seite=regeln)
+V.](http://wurzel.org/pussi/indexba7e.html?seite=regeln), exactly following the rules on [marjapussi.de](https://marjapussi.de/rules).

-There will be a written version of the exact rules somewhere in the future.
+This package is used by the backend of [marjapussi.de](https://marjapussi.de).

 ## Installation
 ### Pip